 “Regular inspections and prompt repairs are vital for maintaining dam stability and longevity, which is why these repairs are being implemented immediately,” Huberty said.

-While Huberty said CWA officials are still in the process of preparing a design for the void and concrete repair project, CWA Chief Engineer Greg Olinger said design work on the dam spillway improvement project is continuing and is expected to begin in summer 2028.
+While Huberty said CWA officials are still in the process of preparing a design for the void and concrete repair project, Olinger said design work on the dam spillway improvement project is continuing and construction is expected to begin in summer 2028.

 The spillway improvement project was initially proposed after Hurricane Harvey brought to Harris County more than 47 inches of rain over the course of four days in August 2017, according to previous reporting.

-Additionally, Huberty said the CWA is partnering with the city of Houston to conduct a study that aims to provide options and cost analysis for future potential repair projects to the dam.
+Additionally, Huberty said CWA is partnering with the city of Houston to conduct a study that aims to evaluate alternatives to replace or implement a major rehabilitation project for the dam as it is nearing the end of its service life.

 About the projects